-As of January 2017, the Darien District 61 Educational Foundation has awarded more than $58,000 in teacher grants and direct aid to students.
+As of April 2017, the Darien District 61 Educational Foundation has awarded nearly $60,000 in teacher grants and direct aid to students.
 Read more about the variety of projects our grants have supported during the past seven years.

 2016-2017 school year — Mini-Grants